Derek Anderson (American football): Sophomore season (2002)

 Anderson's early entry as the starting quarterback came on the heels of Oregon State's most successful period to date.
-Capped by a crushing Fiesta Bowl win over Notre Dame, the team went 11–1 in 2001 and ranked 4th in the nation under head coach Dennis Erickson.
-Following the breakthrough season, fan expectations were exceptionally high in 2002 for the OSU program to pick up where they left off.
+Capped by a crushing 41–9 Fiesta Bowl win over Notre Dame, the team went 11–1 in 2000 and ranked 4th in the nation under head coach Dennis Erickson.
+Following the breakthrough season, fan expectations were exceptionally high in 2002 for the Oregon State program to pick up where they left off.

-Unfortunately, OSU lost the majority of its star players to the NFL in 2001 and the inexperienced Anderson was handed the reins of a team many overestimated and believed would again crack the top 25.
+Unfortunately, Oregon State had lost the majority of its star players to the NFL in 2001 and the inexperienced Anderson was handed the reins of a team many overestimated and believed would again crack the top 25.
 However, the team's youth was easily apparent from the start and led to a string of early losses.
 Still, Anderson and the team's performance rapidly improved and the Beavers recorded an 8–5 season.
-He and the team's work was good enough to give them entry into the 2002 Insight Bowl, against the University of Pittsburgh.
-Anderson's team lost 38–13 and coach Erickson left for a National Football League head coaching position with the San Francisco 49ers.
+He and the team's work were good enough to give them entry into the 2002 Insight Bowl, against the University of Pittsburgh.
+Oregon State lost 38–13 and coach Erickson left for an NFL head-coaching position with the San Francisco 49ers.

 Even though it was clear Anderson was unprepared for a starting position as a sophomore, he had no serious competition at the quarterback position and his job remained secure through the following season.

 Junior season (2003)

-Pressures on the entire team to repeat the program's 2001 performance were compounded by the coaching change at the end of 2002-2003.
+Pressures on the team to repeat the program's 2000 performance were compounded by the coaching change at the end of 2002–2003.
 The return of previous head coach Mike Riley from the NFL meant learning an entirely new system.
-With help from teammate and star running back Steven Jackson, Anderson again rose to the occasion and played a leading role in propelling the team to an 8–5 record, with a 55–14 Las Vegas Bowl win over a then up-and-coming New Mexico program.
+With help from teammate and star running back Steven Jackson, Anderson again rose to the occasion and played a leading role in propelling the team to an 8–5 record, capped by a 55–14 Las Vegas Bowl win over a then up-and-coming New Mexico program.